2022 OH Senate Race

 67. ^ a b Arkin, James (March 4, 2021).
 "Club for Growth endorses Mandel in Ohio GOP Senate primary".
 Politico.
 Retrieved March 4, 2021.

 68. ^ a b Severi, Misty.
 "Trump 2020 legal adviser Jenna Ellis endorses Republican Josh Mandel for Senate seat in Ohio".
 MSN.
-MSN.
 Retrieved September 5, 2021.

 69. ^ Greenwood, Max (February 15, 2022).
 "Kellyanne Conway endorses Timken in Ohio Senate race". thehill.com.
 The Hill.
 Retrieved February 15, 2022.